-Sue: Oh yeah, I’d forgotten about him.
-So where has he been?
+Sue: Oh yeah, I’d completely forgotten about him.
+So where has he been hiding?
 Has he been charging his battery for the last six weeks?
 And I thought my iPhone was bad.

-The TARDIS intercepts a distress signal from Trion and Turlough sabotages the ship.
+The TARDIS intercepts a distress signal from Trion as Turlough sabotages the ship.

 Sue: Eh?
 Has Turlough gone bad again?
-Is the Black Guardian in this?
+Is the Black Guardian in this one?